kerolloz/03-CS-Second-Term/Compiler.md

 ## Lecture 1

 Compiler
-: a program that takes a program written in a source language and translates it into an equivalent program in a target language.<br><br>
+: a program that takes a program written in a source language and translates it into an equivalent program in a target language.

-**Techniques** used in compiler design are applicable to many computer science problems. <br><br>
+**Techniques** used in compiler design are applicable to many computer science problems.

 | Techniques used in | Can be used in                                                                 |
 |:-------------------|:-------------------------------------------------------------------------------|